ericssimpson/ecc-triage-automation/README.md

 # result

-see results after calling twilio number at /call_results
+see results after calling twilio number on port 5000 at /call_results

 view LLM and prompt information on port 6006